Giopet/entity-framework-net6-banking/README.md

 ## EF Migration
 1. To run migrations on VisualStudio you need to go to Tools ->  Nuget Package Manager -> Package Manager Console
-2. Use as Default Project the one that has the db context
+2. On top of the Package Manager Console set as Default Project the one that has the db context
 3. Commands:
    - ```get-help entityframework```
    - ```cls```